AU, UA, Troy moving to online-only classes due to COVID-19

 The SEC also announced the cancellation of all sporting events through at least March 30, and the Sun Belt Conference, which Troy is a member, has suspended all athletic events indefinitely.

-As of Thursday, there are no confirmed cases of the coronavirus in the state, according to the Alabama Department of Public Health.
+As of Thursday, there were no confirmed cases of the coronavirus in the state, according to the Alabama Department of Public Health.

 Auburn is asking students to refrain from returning to campus after spring break, which continues this week through Friday.